ibm-cloud-docs/Cloudant/guides/replication_guide.md

 This model means that if you asked two different replicas of a database for a document, at the same time, you might get different results if one of the database copies is still waiting to finish replication.
-_Eventually_,
+Eventually,
-the database copies complete their replication, so that all the changes to a document are present in each copy.
+the database copies complete their replication so that all the changes to a document are present in each copy.

 This 'eventual consistency' model has two characteristics that affect a list of changes: